uswds/uswds-site/pages/patterns/select-language/selected-content.md

 {:.usa-content-list}
 - **Topic-driven approach.** A landing page is arranged topically, with links to specific content in the larger set of supported languages.
 This is generally recommended for sites that have rich topical content in a variety of supported languages.
 - **Language-driven approach.** A landing page is arranged by language, showcasing the specific additional languages and the content available in that language.
 This is generally recommended for sites that have a disparate set of content available in additional languages.
-- Regardless of how the information is structured, consider providing **prominent in-page notices and links** where appropriate within your site to help surface this additional language content.

 ### Usability guidance

 {:.usa-content-list}
-- **Ensure there’s enough color contrast** between the button, the text inside the button, and the site background to ensure readability.
+- **Ensure there’s enough color contrast** between the button, text, and icon inside the button, and the site background to ensure readability.
 - Provide a **visual indicator that the text is a link**.
 For example, permanently underline text or when hovering.

 ### Accessibility